cevheryilmaz/azure-databricks-eventhub-streaming/README.md

    - Mount ADLS Gen2 to Databricks (or use `abfss://` URIs).

 2. **Import notebook:**
-   - Upload `Azure_Databricks_EventHubs_Medallion.ipynb` into your Databricks workspace.
+   - Upload `azure-databricks-eventhub-streaming.ipynb` into your Databricks workspace.

 3. **Configure parameters:**
    - Fill in widgets at the top of the notebook: